neeerajkp/Ecommerce/README.md

 At Client side:
 1- Open the terminal in Visual Studio Code (VSCode).
 2- Navigate to the Client directory: cd Client
+3- Install necessary dependencies: npm install
-3- Start the development server: npm run dev
+4- Start the development server: npm run dev

 At Server Side:
 1- Open another new terminal in Visual Studio Code (VSCode).